about me

 - “I don’t need love” – I was happy being the listening ear for friends; I didn’t have anyone I trusted to talk to, but I believed I was different.

-I only realised I needed friendship after I hit my early 20s!
-It might sound unbelievable.
-But that’s just how strong my inner messages were.
-For our kids, these beliefs are rock-solid.
-They are our kids’ truth, and they shape their entire world.
+As a result of this, I only realised I needed friendship after I hit my early 20s!
+It might sound unbelievable, but that’s just how strong my inner messages were.

 How my passion developed